cmu-sei/moodle-mod_topomojo/README.md

 https://moodledev.io/general/development/tools/nodejs

 ## Requirements
-* You must have the TopoMojo applcation stack deployed for your organization
+* You must have the TopoMojo application stack deployed for your organization

 ## Installation
 * Download the plugin and extract into mod/topomojo.